Sam1370/phoenix64/README.md

-Phoenix64, a incomplete jailbreak for 9.3.4 - 9.3.5 64bit devices.
+Phoenix64, a incomplete jailbreak for 9.3.4 - 9.3.5 64-bit devices.

 STILL IN DEVELOPMENT.

 PLANNED SUPPORT:
--All 64 bit devices on 9.3.4-9.3.5
+- All 64 bit devices on 9.3.4 - 9.3.5
--Substitute integration (install tweaks)
+- Substitute integration (install tweaks)
--Cydia support
+- Cydia support
+-

 NOTE: NOT TESTED.